MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/monitor-hci-single.md

 ## Enable Insights

 Enabling Insights helps you monitor all Azure Stack HCI clusters currently associated with the Log Analytics workspace by providing useful health metrics.
-Insights installs the Azure Monitor Agent and helps you to configure Data Collection rules for monitoring your Azure Stack HCI cluster.
+Insights installs the Azure Monitor Agent and helps you to configure [data collection rules (DCRs)](#data-collection-rules) for monitoring your Azure Stack HCI cluster.

 To enable this capability from the Azure portal, follow these steps: